S9352/Machine-Learning-Exercises-Collection/README.md

 # Machine-Learning-Exercises-Collection
-This repository is a collection of hands-on exercises and implementations of various machine learning models and algorithms.
-It serves as a practical guide for learning and experimenting with concepts such as supervised learning, unsupervised learning, neural networks, and more.
-Each exercise includes code, explanations and datasets to help you understand and apply machine learning techniques effectively.
+This repository is a collection of my hands-on exercises and implementations of various machine learning models and algorithms.
+It documents my journey of learning and experimenting with concepts such as supervised learning, unsupervised learning, neural networks, and more.
+Each exercise includes code, explanations, and datasets that I've worked on to deepen my understanding and apply machine learning techniques effectively.
+This repository serves as both a personal practice space and a resource for others who are on a similar learning path.

 # Key Features:

-- Code implementations of popular ML algorithms (e.g., linear regression, decision trees, SVM, k-means, etc.).
+- My implementations of popular ML algorithms (e.g., linear regression, decision trees, SVM, k-means, etc.).

-- Exercises with step-by-step explanations and comments.
+- Exercises with step-by-step explanations and comments based on my learning process.

 - Use Kaggle Datasets for practice and experimentation.